dasch-swiss/dsp-docs/README.md

 ### Building the documentation

-To build the documentation,
+Make sure that

-make sure you're at the root of the dsp-docs repo, and that the virtual environment is active (`(.venv)` at the beginning of the command line).
+- you're at the root of the dsp-docs repo
+- the virtual environment is active (`(.venv)` at the beginning of the command line)
+- the submodules are up to date (run `git update-submodules`)

 Then build the docs with:

 ```shell
 make build
 ```

-In some cases, the submodules have changed (depending on the defined version in `release.mk` file).
-In this case run `git update-submodules` first.

 ### Deploying GitHub page